 to perpetuate the memory and history of our dead

-6.5a Camp life
+6.5 Camp life

 There was no universal nor common path that the US POWs followed while working the TBR.
 Perhaps the most typical was that of the largest group, the party led by LTC Tharp himself.
 There are few official records of their time on the TBR other than IJA rosters that list their camps and time spent there.
 We can piece together the conditions and their ordeal from the stories of individual survivors as their personal stories were recorded in print.

 We they arrived in Burma in Jan 43, this group of some 450 men leap-froged past the smaller (<200) Fitzsimmons Grp and were sent to work in the Burmese mountains at the 80 KILO camp.
 They spent almost their entire TBR time between the 80 and 110 kilo span moving closer to the Thai border as work progressed.
 At the time, this area was truly pristine jungle.
 There were no permanent villages nor inhabitants.
 No locally-grown foods were available to them.
 There were also no roads to bring in supplies nor was there a river like the Kwae Noi on the Thai side that paralleled the railway providing a means to ferry in supplies.
-On the Burma side, the streams and rivers crossed the path of the railway and were purely an obstacle.
+On the Burma side, the streams and rivers crossed the path of the railway and were purely obstacles.

 Hunger, starvation actually, was the most universal enemy, but disease ran rampant through the camps.
 Vitamin deficiency diseases: Beri-beri and pellagra were common.
 Mosquito-borne dengue and malaria were almost universal.
 The general lack of sanitation led to simple diarrhea as well as both bacterial and amebic dysentery.
 The slightest wound would become infected and quite often evolved into a Tropical Ulcer.
 As each of these affected each man consecutively or simultaneously, their health declined rapidly; as did their effectiveness as workers.